Join us and make YOUR mark on the World!

 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places to Work by Glassdoor!

-We have openings for generalist Mechanical Engineers.
-You will be responsible for the engineering and design of various main laser systems or for target area and related systems for the National Ignition Facility (NIF).
-You will provide engineering for new additions, upgrade to existing hardware, overall coordination, maintenance, and repair of diagnostics.
+We have multiple openings for generalist Mechanical Engineers.
+You will be responsible for the engineering and design of various systems related to national security missions such as accelerator, diagnostic and/or space-based systems.
+You will provide engineering for new systems and upgrades to existing hardware.
 Your work will also involve project management.
-This position is in the Laser Systems Engineering & Operations (LSEO) Division, within the Engineering Directorate.
+This position is in the National Security Engineering Division (NSED) within the Engineering Directorate.

 These positions will be filled at either the SES.1 or SES.2 level depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

 - Derive engineering requirements, develop conceptual designs, and perform supporting analyses of mechanical systems, test prototypes, and associated diagnostics.

 - Oversee the detail design process, component part fabrication, and unit assembly.